Analytics

 Frequently Asked Questions

 Q: How quickly can Gangal Recruitment supply care homes workers in Bristol?
-A: We can typically deploy same-day for urgent requests if workers are available on our books.
-For planned cover, next-day placement is standard.
-All workers supplied are DBS-cleared and Right to Work verified.
+A: For workers already on our vetted books, same-day or next-day placement is typical.
+Initial onboarding and DBS verification takes 5–7 working days.

 Q: What is the minimum shift length for care homes roles in Bristol?
-A: Most care homes accept shifts from 4 hours upwards, though 8-hour and 12-hour shifts are standard.
-Night shifts (typically 10 or 12 hours) are common.
+A: Most care homes operate 4-hour minimum shifts for domestic roles and 8-hour shifts for care assistant positions, though overnight shifts are typically 10–12 hours.

 Need Staff in This Area?